Coniston - Duddon Valley - Eskdale drive

 According to the Ordnance Survey map, the road summit of Wrynose Pass at 393m above sea level is exactly the same height as the road summit of Hardknott Pass.
 Wrynose Pass summit area is a bit more open and level with various free parking areas to the side of the road.
 Various footpaths lead up the surrounding hills from here and again there are great views in all directions.
 Just past the summit on the left is the Three Shire Stone which marks the historic meeting point of the old counties, Cumberland, Westmorland and Lancashire.
 There are no facilities in the area.

-Continue past the Three Shire Stone and start to descend, steeply at first, towards Little Langdale.
-Again not as difficult as Hardknott Pass, it is still a tricky descent that needs some caution.
+Continue past the Three Shire Stone and start to descend, steeply at first, towards Little Langdale with good views.
+Again, not as difficult as Hardknott Pass, it is still a tricky descent with a big drop on the right and needs some caution.
 The road eventually levels out and goes past Fell Foot Farm which is an attractive historic building owned by the National Trust.
 Shortly after this, the minor road from Great Langdale joins on the left.
 Continue straight on, over the cattle grid and along the narrow walled lanes.
 Little Langdale Tarn can be seen on the right and before long you drop down to the hamlet of Little Langdale with the traditional looking Three Shires Inn on the left.

-Beyond Little Langdale, the road generally continues to descend for approx 1 mile until a T junction is reached.
+Beyond Little Langdale, the road generally continues to descend through trees following the River Brathay for approx 1 mile until a T junction is reached.
 Turn right here towards Coniston.
-Almost immediately cross Colwith Bridge and just beyond this you can park by the road on the left to access the impressive Colwith Force waterfall, a short distance upstream.
+Almost immediately, cross the River Brathay on Colwith Bridge and just beyond this you can park by the road on the left to access the impressive Colwith Force waterfall, a short distance upstream.
 A rough footpath leads to the waterfall, back towards the bridge and over the stile on the left.

 Continue driving up a small but steep ascent to a T junction where you turn right on the main A593.
-It makes a refreshing change driving on a road with a central white line, so continue up and over a small summit then descend to pass Yew Tree Tarn on the right which is man made in a lovely setting.
-Approx 0.3 miles further on is Yew Tree Farm on the right which is a picture book farm once owned by Beatrix Potter.
+It makes a refreshing change driving on a road with a central white line!
+The road climbs over a small summit and descends to Yew Tree Tarn on the right which is man-made in a lovely setting with a free layby adjacent.
+Just beyond that on the left is Glen Mary Bridge National Trust car park and soon on the right is Yew Tree Farm which is a picture book farm once owned by Beatrix Potter.
 The farmhouse was used as the double for her actual home, Hill Top, in the 2006 film ‘Miss Potter’.
-It is now a guest house.
+The farm now offers Herdwick sheep experiences where you can get up close to these popular animals.
 Approx 0.5 miles beyond Yew Tree Farm there is a minor road on the right signposted to Hodge Close.
 Continue beyond this for another 0.1 miles to a second right turn signposted to Tilberthwaite.
 Take this right turn, although the road doubles sharply back so you will need to take a wide swing.
-Another narrow road with passing places continues up the picturesque valley alongside Yewdale Beck for approx 1 mile until you reach a large open parking area on the left, just before the road crosses the beck.
+This dead end narrow road with passing places continues up the picturesque valley alongside Yewdale Beck for approx 1 mile until you reach a large open parking area on the left, just before the road crosses the beck.